 In order to do this you should do this.
 Add a take marker to an item Follow the instructions above (from first bullet point).
-If the item has multiple takes, you should first select the required take before doing this.
-Add take marker during playback or recording Use either the keyboard shortcut Shift Alt left click or run the action Item: Quick add take marker at play position or edit cursor .
-The latter will add the marker without prompting: you will need to edit it later if you wish to add a name.
+If the item has multiple takes, select the required take before doing this.
+Add take marker during playback or recording Run the action Item: Quick add take marker at play position or edit cursor .
+This will add the marker without prompting: you will need to edit it later if you wish to add a name.
 Move a take marker Position mouse cursor over the diamond shaped mark then left click and drag.
 Edit a take marker Double-click on the diamond shaped mark (e.g. to change its name or color).
 Delete take marker Alt click on marker, or Select take marker, then choose Delete take marker at cursor or Delete take markers in item from Take, Take markers menu.
-Press Ctrl J to open Jump to dialog.
-Type the letter k followed by an apostrophe, then followed by the marker name to jump to a specified to marker.
-For example, if you have a take marker called glitch , you would k'glitch in the jump to box.
-Move play cursor to previous/ next take marker in item Turn on/off snapping to Enable/disable snap to selection/markers/cursor in the snap dialog.
-Sn also requires that snap to media items be enabled.
-Can be assigned to keyboard shortcut in Actions List Mouse Modifier (Media item context).
-For a complete list of assignable take marker actions, search for take marker in the Actions List.
+Jump to take marker Press Ctrl J to open Jump to dialog.
+Type the letter k followed by an apostrophe and the marker name to jump to a specified take marker.
+E.g. to go to a take marker called glitch , you would type k'glitch in the jump to box.
+Move play cursor to next/ previous item take marker Use actions in Action list.
+These can be assigned to keyboard shortcuts if you wish.
+For other relevant actions search or take marker in the Actions List.
+Turn on/off snapping to markers Enable/disable snap to selection/markers/cursor in the snap dialog.
+Snap on also requires that snap to media items be enabled.